 This dish is also a great way to use up broken lasagna noodles or all those boxes that have 3 noodles left over – we all have them!
 The sauce is also great over any type of pasta you have on hand.
 You could use different pastas in this dish – just make sure that you don’t cook them all the way before adding to the sauce.
 The pasta will be come mushy while it bakes.
 You are only giving it a little jump start when you boil it, so that the whole things doesn’t have to be in the oven for as long.

-I served it with some toasted bread.
+I served it with some toasted bread – just a baguette sliced in half and brushed with avocado oil.
 You could make garlic bread or a nice green salad.
 Caesar salad also goes great with lasagna.

 Now Let’s Get Cookin’!